How Do You Know If You Need Rehab?

 Likewise, if you hide your substance abuse from others, this also indicates a problem.
 Perhaps you hide bottles or take the bins out before people come over, or maybe you feel like you have a separate life that few know about.
 If you struggle to admit or talk about how much alcohol you are drinking or drugs you are taking, you could benefit from some help.

-Often it’s friends, family members or even employers that recognise that someone might be struggling with an addiction.
-This is because they notice a change in mood or behaviour.
+Often, it’s friends, family members or even employers who recognise that someone might be struggling with an addiction.
+This is because they may notice a change in mood or behaviour.

 Get Help With Ocean Recovery

 At Ocean Recovery, we’re here for everyone affected by addiction – including the individual, their friends, family and even employers.
-So, whether you have any questions, want to kickstart an intervention or just want to know what treatment is available close to you, why not get in touch with our friendly team?
+So, whether you have any questions, want to kickstart an intervention or want to know what treatment is available close to you, why not get in touch with our friendly team?
 Your recovery could be closer than you think.
 Call us on 01253 847 553.

 Our Rehab Facilities